-- (ii) All additional requests for extensions shall be approved by the decision-making body that issued the original approval.
-The request shall be submitted to the Town Clerk in writing at least 30 days prior to the expiration of approval.
+- (i) An approval may be extended by up to one year by the Town Administrator.
+The request for extension shall be submitted in writing to the Town Administrator prior to the expiration of the original approval. - (ii) All additional requests for extensions shall be approved by the decision-making body that issued the original approval.
+The request shall be submitted to the Town Administrator in writing at least 30 days prior to the expiration of approval.
 An extension request shall include payment of required fees and written description of the reasons for the applicant's inability to comply with the specified deadlines, listing any changes to the Master Plan or this Code that have occurred since approval of the permit/plan as these changes affect the permit/plan, and the anticipated time schedule for completing the approval process or project. - (iii) The decision-making body shall review the request for compliance.
-This review for extension may result in additional conditions. - (iv) If the extension is denied, the applicant may re-submit a new application, subject to the fees and regulations in effect at the time of re-submittal, for the same project.
+This review for extension may result in additional conditions. - (iv) If the extension is denied, the applicant may resubmit a new application, subject to the fees and regulations in effect at the time of resubmittal, for the same project.

-(6) Revocation of Approval408
+(6) Revocation of Approval